Croup is a common childhood condition that mainly affects babies' and young children's airways.

 - your child is struggling to breathe (you may see their tummy sucking inwards or their breathing sounds different)

-- their skin or lips start to look blue or grey
+- their skin or lips start to look very pale or blue

 - they're unusually quiet and still